datawire/infra-actions/docs/ACTION_RUNNERS.md

 The following limitations apply to Mac M1 runners:
 - It will take between 30 minutes and up to 3 hours for a runner to be available from the moment it's requested by a job.
 - There is a limit of 10 Mac M1 runners at any point in time.
-Any build that requests a Mac M1 during this time will stay in a queued state until aruner is available.
+Any build that requests a Mac M1 during this time will stay in a queued state until a runner is available.
 If a job is queued for more than 24 hours, it will be marked as failed.
 - Once a Mac M1 runner is created, it will continue to run for up to 24 hours, picking-up oe or more jobs.
 What the means is that jobs are responsible for ensuring that runners are in a clean state before they are used.